Health Care Law Blog Banner

 Health care providers with union employees must pay careful attention to this matter.
 For example, hospitals with union employees may find that those unions are requesting to renew or extend CBAs in an effort to avoid the impact that the Legislation would have on union dues and participation.
 If you are receiving such requests, or have any questions regarding Michigan’s Right to Work Legislation, please contact your Foster Swift labor law professional.

-Categories: Employee Benefits, Employment, Regulatory
+Categories: Employment, Regulatory